The Benefits of Studying (and Working) in Melbourne

 Australia’s own Silicon Valley

-Melbourne’s startup scene is also thriving, with over 2,000 startups currently based in the city.
+Melbourne’s startup scene is also growing, with over 800 startups currently based in the city.
 The Victorian Government has put a lot of investment into growing and improving Melbourne’s startup infrastructure, making it a fantastic time to either join an existing startup or launch your own.

 Take advantage of gaps in the job market